naina-neu/READ/README.md

 ![Alt text](/images/product/Edit_Code_exit_step9.png?raw=true "Optional Title")

 #### Step 10
+'

-Click on the Product in the menu, then click on the Add Product to create a product (profile page as per our project)
+Click on the 'Product' on the left menu, then click on the 'Add Product' to create a product (profile page as per our project)

 ![Alt text](/images/product/Default_Product_display_step10.png?raw=true "Optional Title")

 #### Step 11

 Details of the product need to be entered to create a product page.
-Make sure you enter Title, which will be the name of the product.
-Also select the theme template, which is the name of the product. liquid which was created in step 6.
+Make sure you enter Title, which will be displayed as the name of the product.
+Also select the theme template 'theme_profile', which is the name of the product.theme_profile.liquid which was created in step 6.
 Click on save.

 ![Alt text](/images/product/Product_theme_selection_step11.jpg "Optional Title")

 #### Step 12

 After the creation of the product, make sure your product name(profile name) is listed in the product listing.
-You can click on preview eye icon to preview the product.
+You can click on preview eye icon to preview on the Online Store.

 ![Alt text](/images/product/Emma_Will_Product_display_step12.png?raw=true "Optional Title")

 #### Step 13

-Profile page is displayed
+Below image shows default Profile page being displayed

 ![Alt text](/images/product/Emma_will_product_layout_step13.jpg?raw=true "Optional Title")